-The Ixom South Australian Water Taste Test is a fun and exciting way to raise awareness of the quality of SA’s drinking water and to recognise the efforts of local water service providers in delivering valuable water services to their communities.
+The Ixom Best Tasting Tap Water in South Australian is a fun and exciting way to raise awareness of the quality of SA’s drinking water and to recognise the efforts of local water service providers in delivering valuable water services to their communities.

-- All water providers/councils in South Australia are invited to participate in the Ixom Water Taste Test.
+- All water providers/councils in South Australia are invited to participate in the Ixom Best Tasting Tap Water competition.

 - Each water provider/councils is asked to nominate one preferred sample for inclusion in the competition.

-- Where water provider/councils operate multiple water supply systems, the decision regarding which water sample to enter is left up to each water business.
+- Where water providers/councils operate multiple water supply systems, the decision regarding which water sample to enter is left up to each water business.

 - All entries must have incurred no serious state or federal drinking water violations during the past 12 months*.